 During 2019, the EU has deepened its PFM dialogue with the Ministry of Finance (MoF)of Egypt , which culminated with the finalization of a comprehensive package supporting public administration reform and PFM.
 The PFM component is expected to stimulate the implementation of medium-term PFM priorities, which requires, inter alia, the design of a program-based budget, the full architecture and governance of risk management, institutional capacity-building, and continued policy dialogue.
 This action, which is part of the Annual Action Plan 2019, will be launched in the near future.
 Other key international organizations and donors active in supporting the PFM reform process in Egypt are the IMF, IMF METAC, the World Bank, USAID, OECD, and OECD-SIGMA.

 In this context, the overall objective of the assignment is to contribute to the PFM reform process undertaken by the Government and MoF of Egypt, taking into account the post-COVID fiscal context.

 Specifically, the project is to support the Government of Egypt, and specifically the MoF and its affiliated entities in the path towards further reforming the PFM system as well as to support the EU Delegation on: (i) assessing the PFM reform in Egypt; (ii) updating the PFM annual monitoring reports; and (iii) drafting the Terms of Reference (ToR) of an upcoming EU action supporting PFM.

-Definition of indicators for the project performance, in agreement with the EUD Project Manager; and
+- Definition of indicators for the project performance, in agreement with the EUD Project Manager;

 Reporting and Closing: